Persephone (The Matrix)

 Persephone is a fictional character in The Matrix franchise.
 She is portrayed by Monica Bellucci.
-In the films The Matrix Reloaded and The Matrix Revolutions, Persephone is the wife of the Merovingian.
+In the films The Matrix Reloaded and The Matrix Revolutions, Persephone is married to the Merovingian.
 She seems bored with her existence in the Matrix, and is dissatisfied with her husband (possibly because of his constant infidelities).

 Films

 In The Matrix Reloaded, Persephone meets Neo, Trinity and Morpheus when they come to talk with The Merovingian, her husband.
 Though her husband declines to help the human resistance, Persephone is sexually attracted to Neo and offers to help him if he kisses her with the same passion with which he has kissed Trinity.
 Reluctantly, he complies and she helps him free the Keymaker.
 Later, she kills one of her husband's employees.

 In The Matrix Revolutions, Persephone warns the Merovingian that Trinity would indeed kill everyone in Club Hel to free Neo from the Train Station, simply because she is in love.
 This suggests that Persephone perceives and understands love, and may be disheartened by the cynicism of her husband, who seems to be driven solely by greed and lust.

 In The Matrix Resurrections, Persephone makes a quick cameo appearance through archive footage from Reloaded while Neo remembers his past adventures sixty years after bringing peace to humans and Machines.
 While the Merovingian and some of his henchmen are revealed to have survived The Analyst's purge over the Matrix, Persephone's status is unconfirmed.